aussenposten/bot_guard/PROOF_OF_WORK.md

 ## Overview

-This document describes the Anubis-style proof-of-work (PoW) challenge implementation in Bot Guard.
-The PoW challenge ensures that clients are using modern browsers capable of computing SHA-256 hashes, effectively blocking simple bots and scrapers.
+This document describes the proof-of-work (PoW) challenge implementation in Bot Guard.
+The PoW challenge requires clients to solve SHA-256 computational puzzles, making automated scraping expensive while having minimal impact on legitimate users with modern browsers.

 ## How It Works